How to reduce hiring bias in the recruitment process

 The workplace is evolving and employees want to work for companies that encourage a diverse and inclusive workplace.
 Yet, finding diverse employees remains a struggle.

-This is closely tied to the fact that many companies have neglected to promote these values in their job descriptions.
-Updating your job description to use thoughtful and inclusive language is the first step toward showing potential applicants that yours is a workplace that welcomes all applicants regardless of gender, sexuality, age, ability, or status.
+Many companies have neglected to promote inclusive values in their job descriptions.
+Updating job descriptions with thoughtful and inclusive language is crucial.
+This step shows potential applicants that your workplace welcomes everyone, regardless of gender, sexuality, age, ability, or status.

 Here are five tips for writing more inclusive job descriptions.